ruricolist/serapeum/README.md

     (runs '(head tail head head tail))
     => '((head) (tail) (head head) (tail))

-The function that returns a sequence in *batches* of a certain size is called `batches`:
+The function that returns a sequence in *batches* of a certain maximum size is called `batches`:

     (batches (iota 11) 2)